 Blisters are the result of a void that is created between the roofing plies, or between the roof membrane and the underlying insulation, and are formed when the roof membrane is installed.
-Over time, blisters grow in size from the evaporation of liquid water and expanofsion water vapor in the blister.
-As the blisters grow, they impart more stress on the membrane roof and can result in splitting of seams or rupturing of felts, allowing more water over time to infiltrate into the roofing system.
+Over time, blisters grow in size from the evaporation of liquid water and expanwater sion of vapor in the blister.
+As the blisters grow, they impart more stress on the membrane roof and can result in splitting of seams or rupturing of allowing felts, more water over time to infiltrate into the roofing system.